DanielTakeshi/lab/README.md

 # Run a random agent
 lab$ bazel run -c opt //:python_random_agent
 ```

+*The Python module test originally said "one test failed locally"* but then I think it was because I was not in my virtualenv or something like that.
+When I run it now, it succeeds.

 Running their random agent with the visual seems to work: